pingdaze/synth/README.md

 - Can publish a sequence of merkle drops
 - Each drop can be valid until either a timestamp or block height is reached
 - merkle leaves are validated using the token Id and the IPFS hash.

+### Discussion

+- IPFS URI registry to offload semantics from the token contract

+- outward migration?